Your tuck’s got ’em. Our air springs have ’em. They’re important in protecting your truck.

 Over the years this original design has changed and the jounce bumper has been integrated into the vehicle’s suspension design.

-Commonly manufactured from closed-cell foam, the jounce bumper absorbs impact and dampens noise, vibration and harshness (NVH) by preventing the articulated suspension components from fully compacting during shock impacts caused by heavy loads, potholes, curbs or objects in the road.
+Commonly manufactured from closed-cell foam, the jounce bumper absorbs impact and dampens noise, vibration, and harshness by preventing the suspension components from fully compacting during shock impacts caused by heavy loads, potholes, curbs, or objects in the road.

 On vehicles equipped with coil spring suspensions, the jounce bumper is typically mounted on the bottom of the frame at the top of the coil spring.

 Made from closed-cell urethane foam, the jounce bumper inside LoadLifter 5000 Ultimate and LoadLifter 5000 Ultimate Plus+ kits provide a factory-like cushion that absorbs shocks and controls extreme suspension travel in heavily laden vehicles.

 Which Air Lift products fit your ride?